 A second student residence, intended for returning and senior students, provides suites of 6 bedrooms with a kitchen and a common area.
+Wireless internet access is available in all rooms.
+Common lounge areas and prepaid laundry equipment are available to all resident students.
+Local telephone is included.
+Students are responsible for their own bed linens, task lighting and accessory furnishings.
 Applicants to this residence must have completed a minimum of 24 credits or have been admitted as a mature student.
 Meal plans offered through food services are optional for apartment residents.